-It’s easy to go overboard when building your fly selection, however it is important to have options.
-We never really know what the river will throw at us from day to day, and so we must counter that with a well organised fly box.
+It’s easy to go overboard when selecting your early season trout flies, however, it is important to have options.
+We never really know what the river will throw at us from day to day, and so we must counter that with a well-organised fly box.

 For me personally, having a range of sizes and weights on hand is more desirable than having dozens of patterns.
 I choose a handful of designs that I’m confident in and build up numbers from there.
 Some may have a penchant for blingy, more colourful flies while others may enjoy the subtlety of smaller, more natural patterns.